-Since 2020, with provincial restrictions that emerged due to COVID-19, as well as recommendations from the Canadian Council of Professional Psychology Programs (CCPPP), all applicant interviews have been scheduled via videoconference and/or teleconference.
-Inperson interviews on site are not expected to be scheduled for the foreseeable future.
+Since 2020, all applicant interviews have been scheduled via videoconference and/or teleconference.
+Interview bookings are available through the NMS Interview system, and assistance with interview booking is available from administrative staff at the host agency.
+In-person interviews on site are not expected to be scheduled for the foreseeable future.

 Since interviews via videoconference have been initiated, we have found great success with the overall process.
-Our KIC supervisors strive to ensure that there is more than adequate time for interviewee questions to be answered, and for all interviewees to gain a thorough understanding of how the KIC rotations can meet their training needs and goals.
-All interviewees have the opportunity to meet separately with the current intern cohort via videoconference after the initial interview with the site supervisors.
+Our KRC supervisors strive to ensure that there is more than adequate time for interviewee questions to be answered, and for all interviewees to gain a thorough understanding of how the KRC rotations can meet their training needs and goals.
+All interviewees have the opportunity to meet separately with the current resident cohort via videoconference after the initial interview with the site supervisors.